Properties

 In the illustration above, all bend lines have a value of 0.50mm and the up bend lines have a red color specified

 To access the Construction geometry menu, click the fifth icon at the top of the Drawing properties panel.
-In this menu, you are able to edit the color and thickness of your drawing's centerlines, as well as the style, color, and thickness of the drawing's virtual sharps.
+In this menu, you can edit the color and thickness of your drawing's centerlines and centermarks, as well as the style, color, and thickness of the drawing's virtual sharps.
 Use the Part Studio sketches section to edit the format of sketches brought into the drawing.

-- Lines and splines - Specify the default line size and color for all lines and splines added to the drawing.
+- Sketch geometry - Specify the default line size and color for all sketches added to the drawing.

 - Part Studio sketches - Specify defaults for the geometry brought in as a Part Studio sketch.